Tableau Interview Questions and Answers

 Q 15- Different connection types in Tableau?

-The extract is a representation of data that is derived from the data source and inserted in the repository.
+The extract is a representation of data that is derived from the data source and inserted into the repository.

 Live is a direct connection between the source of data and the tables from where data is fetched.
 This gives consistent data all the time.